microsoft/MIDI/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Applies To**
-If known, is this a bug in a specific tool, in the API, driver, something else?
+If known, is this a bug in a specific tool, in the SDK, API, driver, something else?
 If unsure, just tell us what you were using when you encountered the bug.

 **Describe the bug**
 A clear and concise description of what the bug is.